 Editor’s Note: This post was originally published on February 13, 2012.
 A video and new photos were added in May 2020.

-Hi Jen!
-We are glad to hear it worked out well for you!
+Hi Jack!
+We are glad to hear you enjoyed the dish!

-Thank you so much for trying Nami’s recipe and sharing your experience with us.
+Thank you for reading Nami’s post and sharing your tip!
 Happy Cooking!